NethServer/nethsecurity-docs/network.rst

 .. _RFC1918-section:

-.. rubric:: Addresses for private networks (RFC1918)
+.. rubric:: IPv4 addresses for private networks (RFC1918)

 TCP/IP private networks not directly connected to Internet should use special addresses selected by Internet Assigned Numbers Authority (IANA).